yanzhang-sheridan/jQueryMobile-weather/README.md

 # jQueryMobile-weather
-this is a weather/phone number mobile apps for using third party APIs
+this is a weather checking mobile apps for using third party APIs